pktippa/ai-training/natural-language-processing/coursera_university_of_michigan/01_Introduction.md

 Natural Language Processing (NLP) is the study of the computational treatment of natural (human) language.

-In other words, teaching computers how to understand
+In other words, teaching computers how to understand (and generate) human language.

 NLP draws on research in Linguistics, Theoretical Computer Science, Mathematics, Statistics, Artificial Intelligence, Psycology, Databases, etc.